SuperDyl/cookbook/README.md

 * Make recipes default to being a view mode with an edit button
 * Show list of recipe names in Cookbook view
 * Make recipe names expandable
-* Allow editing recipes inline of the Cookbook
 * Give option when editing recipes of what Cookbooks it should apply to
 * Show which cookbooks a recipe is attached to in recipe view
-* Add drag-and-drop interface for recipe order in cookbook
 * Allow editing recipe styles
 * Add WYSIWYG view
-* Give cookbook editor fields for cookbook title etc.
+* Allow adding recipes to multiple cookbooks